syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 2. Now the Reference Manager pop-up will appear on the screen.
 Select the Browse tab in it and navigate to the installed location of the Syncfusion Essential Studio package in your system.
 (As depicted in the below image.)

 N> <installed location>\Syncfusion\Essential Studio\{{ site.releaseversion }}\precompiledassemblies\14.4.0.15
-N> For example, If you have installed the Essential Studio package within C:\Program Files (x86), then navigate to the below location, N> C:\Program Files (x86)\Syncfusion\Essential Studio\{{ site.releaseversion }}\precompiledassemblies\14.4.0.15
+N> For example, If you have installed the Essential Studio package within C:\Program Files (x86), then navigate to the following location:
+N> C:\Program Files (x86)\Syncfusion\Essential Studio\{{ site.releaseversion }}\precompiledassemblies\14.4.0.15

 ![](Getting-Started_images/Manual6.png)